zilinissleepin/freqtrade/docs/advanced-setup.md

       "syslog": {
          "class": "logging.handlers.SysLogHandler",
           "formatter": "syslog_fmt",
-          // Use one of the other options above as adress instead?
+          // Use one of the other options above as address instead?
           "address": "/dev/log"
       }
     },